 2017 Board Elections

-At the fall PERF meeting on November 1st, voting members of PERF will have the opportunity to vote on the new slate of Board Members, including officers.
-The current slate for 2018-202 is below:
+At the fall PERF meeting on November 1st, voting members of PERF voted and approved the new slate of Board Members, including officers.
+The Board Members elected for 2018-2020 are below:

 |Officer Position||Board Member (Company)|